 Dr. Clark Moustakas receives Award for Distinguished Lifetime Contributions in Humanistic Psychology from the Society of Humanistic Psychology – Division 32 at the 118th APA Conference in San Diego, CA.

-First Honorary Doctorate Degree awarded to State Senator Gilda Z. Jacobs for her contribution to Professional Psychology in Michigan.
+First Honorary Doctorate Degree to State Senator Gilda Z. Jacobs is awarded for her contribution to Professional Psychology in Michigan.

 MiSPP mourns the death of Professor Emerita and Co-Founder, Dr. Cereta E. Perry.
 The Cereta Perry Scholarship is created in her memory.